Don't Know Much

 (“Statement by the President Announcing the Use of the A-Bomb at Hiroshima”: Truman Library and Museum)

-The use of the first atomic bomb followed the successful test detonation –the goal of the wartime Manhattan Project — and the beginning of a series of world-changing events.
+The use of the first atomic bomb followed the successful test detonation –the goal of the wartime Manhattan Project — and the beginning of a series of events that reshaped the world in the final weeks of World War II.

 New York Times reporter Dennis Overbye visited the site in 2021.
 His report “Touring Trinity, the Birthplace of Nuclear Dread”: